jasonpan666/NBAPlayerStats/README.md

  player’s shot data, including a shot chart and user profile view <br />
 •Created 4 extra filters and 2 shot themes (hexbin and scatter) to provide more customized visualization on the shotchart <br />
 •Developed an autocomplete player search bar providing a list of players (image and name) in the suggestion list <br />
-•Deployed the website to Amazon Web Service S3 <br />
+•Deployed the website to Amazon Web Service S3 which handled 400 queries per second <br />